Education Visit Terms and Conditions

 4.2.
 Leaders in addition to those outlined as a requirement above will be accepted on a booking at our discretion.
 Any additional individuals forming part of your group not declared on your booking but arriving on the day, including home education groups will be subject to purchase entry tickets at the walk-up rate of the specified site unless agreed by our Education Booking Team in advance subject to special requirements.

 5.1.
-The group leader appointed by you is responsible for the behaviour, welfare and management of your whole group while on English Heritage property.
+The group leader appointed by you is responsible for the learning, behaviour, welfare and management of your whole group while on English Heritage property.

 5.4.
 Groups must have adequate supervision ratios at all times, including during lunch, toilet breaks and in the shop.
+All learners who are 16 years or younger must be supervised by a responsible adult at all times whilst on site.

 5.5.
 Many of our sites should be considered outdoor attractions and due to the nature of historic properties, all visitors should dress appropriately.